dfandrich/spec-tree/README.md

 names, like this:

     commit-from-anon-repo -m 'The commit message' apackage greatcode

+This script operates by temporarily changing the repo URL for the given file from an anonymous svn one to a SSH one, checking in the file, then changing the URL back.
+If something goes wrong during the check-in, this might leave the repo set with the SSH URL, which you will need to manually fix to maintain speed and consistency.

+Any error that occurs during check-in will be ignored.
+This most commonly occurs if someone else has checked in a change since your version of a spec file was checked out.
+The `list-unclean-repo` script can be helpful to ensure that everything in the spec tree was checked in.

 This script does not support a "massive checkout" style tree.
 But, that's not really an issue since you don't really need this script with a massive checkout